AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

     6. When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
 3. The only way to win is:
     1. The team that has a total time in control of the base equal to the specified time wins.

+##    Escape Room
+#### In this game mode the device acts as a planted bomb and key safe.
+1. Only the "Passcode" mode is available:
+      1. The time for Passcode entry has a programable time limit.
+      2. "D" is used to initialize the passcode entry to Disarm the bomb.
+      3. You ca set the length of the passcode to a value between 04 and 16 digits
+      4.  "hint" system and "cutwire" module are unavailable.
+2. In this mode:
+      1. The bomb starts armed with the countdown to detonation already triggered.
+3. There are two ways to finish the game.
+      1. The GREEN team was unsuccessful in disarming the bomb before the bomb time expires and the bomb detonates; The GREEN team Looses.
+      2. The GREEN team succeeds in disarming the bomb; The Key Box Opens and the GREEN team wins.

+##    Additional Notes

 ####    To test
 - [ ] Quick Game Menus